SAP/fundamental-styles/docs/pages/components/message-box.md

             </div>
         </header>
         <div class="fd-message-box__body">
-            Information Message Box on small screen in Cosy mode
+            Information Message Box on small screen in Cozy mode
             <div class="fd-message-box__more">
                 <a href="#" class="fd-link" tabindex="0">Show more</a>
             </div>